withastro/roadmap/proposals/0000-hybrid-output.md

 There is only one public API surface change included in this RFC, assuming you are already using `output: 'server'`.

 - Allowing routes (files in `pages/`) to self-declare a `prerender` value.
-If `export const prerender = true` is present, that route will be prerendered.
+If `export const prerender = true` is present, that route will be prerendered to a static file at build time.

 **This declaration must be statically analyzable!**